 (1) are entitled to hospital benefits under Medicare Part A;

-(2) have a countable income amount (including the income of the spouse with whom he or she lives) that is less than or equal to 190% of the federal poverty level;
+(2) have a countable-income amount (including the income of the spouse with whom they live) that is less than or equal to 190% of the federal poverty level; and

-(3) Effective until February 29, 2024, have countable assets less than or equal to two times the amount of allowable assets for Medicare Savings Programs as identified by the Centers for Medicare and Medicaid Services.
-Each calendar year, the allowable asset limits shall be made available on MassHealth’s website.

-Effective March 1, 2024, MassHealth will disregard all assets or resources when determining eligibility for MSP-only benefits; and

-(4) meet the universal requirements of MassHealth benefits in accordance with 130 CMR 503.000 : Health Care Reform: MassHealth: Universal Eligibility Requirements or 130 CMR 517.000 : MassHealth: Universal Eligibility Requirements, as applicable.
+(3) meet the universal requirements of MassHealth benefits in accordance with 130 CMR 503.000 : Health Care Reform: MassHealth: Universal Eligibility Requirements or 130 CMR 517.000 : MassHealth: Universal Eligibility Requirements, as applicable.

 (B) Benefits.
 The MassHealth agency pays for Medicare Part A and Part B premiums and for deductibles and coinsurance under Medicare Parts A and B for members who establish eligibility for MSP coverage in accordance with 130 CMR 519.010(A).

-(C) Begin Date.
-The begin date for MSP coverage is the first day of the calendar month following the date of the MassHealth eligibility determination.
+(C) Start Date.
+The start date for MSP coverage is the first day of the calendar month following the date of the MassHealth eligibility determination.

-519.011: Medicare Savings Program (MSP) – Specified Low Income Medicare Beneficiaries and Qualifying Individuals
+519.011: Medicare Savings Program (MSP)—Specified Low-income Medicare Beneficiaries (SLMBs) and Qualifying Individuals (QIs)

-(A) MSP (Buy-in) for Specified Low Income Medicare Beneficiaries (SLMB).
+(A) Medicare Savings Program (MSP) (Buy-in) for Specified Low-income Medicare Beneficiaries (SLMBs)

 (1) Eligibility Requirements.
-MSP is available for Specified Low Income Beneficiaries who
+MSP is available for SLMBs who

 (a) are entitled to hospital benefits under Medicare Part A;

-(b) have a countable income amount (including the income of the spouse with whom they live) greater than 190% and less than or equal to 210% of the federal poverty level.
-MassHealth will disregard all assets or resources when determining eligibility for MSP only benefits;
+(b) have a countable-income amount (including the income of the spouse with whom they live) greater than 190% and less than or equal to 210% of the federal poverty level (FPL).
+The MassHealth agency will disregard all assets or resources when determining eligibility for MSP only benefits; and

-(c) Effective until February 29, 2024, have countable assets less than or equal to two times the amount of allowable assets for Medicare Savings Programs as identified by the Centers for Medicare and Medicaid Services.
-Each calendar year, the allowable asset limits shall be made available on MassHealth’s website.

-Effective March 1, 2024, MassHealth will disregard all assets or resources when determining eligibility for MSP-only benefits; and

-(d) meet the universal requirements of MassHealth benefits in accordance with 130 CMR 503.000: Health Care Reform: MassHealth: Universal Eligibility Requirements or 130 CMR 517.000: MassHealth: Universal Eligibility Requirements, as applicable.
+(c) meet the universal requirements of MassHealth benefits in accordance with 130 CMR 503.000: Health Care Reform: MassHealth: Universal Eligibility Requirements or 130 CMR 517.000: MassHealth: Universal Eligibility Requirements, as applicable.

 (2) Benefits.
-The MassHealth agency pays the cost of the monthly Medicare Part B premium for members who establish eligibility for MSP for SLMB coverage in accordance with 130 CMR 519.011(A).
+The MassHealth agency pays the entire monthly Medicare Part B premium, in accordance with § 1933 of the Social Security Act (42 U.S.C. § 1396u-3), for members who establish eligibility for MSP for SLMB coverage in accordance with 130 CMR 519.011(A).

-(3) Begin Date.
-MSP for SLMB coverage, in accordance with 130 CMR 519.011(A), begins with the month of application and may be retroactive up to three calendar months before the month of application.
+(3) Start Date.
+MSP for SLMB coverage, in accordance with 130 CMR 519.011(A), begins with the month of application and may be retroactive up to the first day of the third calendar month before the month of application.

-(B) MSP for Qualifying Individuals (QI).
+(B) Medicare Savings Program (MSP) for Qualifying Individuals (QIs)

 (1) Eligibility Requirements.
-MSP for Qualifying Individuals (QI) coverage is available to Medicare beneficiaries who
+MSP for QI coverage is available to Medicare beneficiaries who

 (a) are entitled to hospital benefits under Medicare Part A;

-(b) have a countable income amount (including the income of the spouse with whom he or she lives) that is greater than 210% of the federal poverty level and less than or equal to 225% of the federal poverty level;
+(b) have a countable-income amount (including the income of the spouse with whom they live) that is greater than 210% of the FPL and less than or equal to 225% of the FPL; and